solidusjs/solidus/documentation/resources.md

+# Resources

 http://storyteller.io

 ## What is a resource?

-## How do I create/find a resource?
+## How do I create a resource?

+## How do I see the data the resource returns?

+## How do I use the returned data in my templates?

 Requesting JSON